-With over five billion search queries a day, Google remains the most-used search engine.
+With over five billion search queries daily, Google remains the most-used search engine.

 Considering how internet users worldwide turn to Google’s services, the platform has become a goldmine for businesses looking to capture an audience.
 Not to mention how the tech giant is the launch pad of Google Ads, which is still thriving more than two decades after it was launched.

 The Google display network now boasts millions of websites, which reach about 90% of all internet users.
-So, regardless of whether advertisers opt for search, display, or video campaigns, signing up for display ads unlocks a sea of potential audiences for any business.
+Thus, regardless of whether advertisers choose to search, display, or video campaigns, the decision to run display ads opens up a vast ocean of potential audiences for any business.

-At the same time, the chances of your ad reaching an irrelevant audience also increase due to the heightened exposure.
-Fortunately, there are a few tools on the market to help you get started on the right foot, and you can find them all right here.
+At the same time, the chances of your ad reaching an irrelevant audience increase due to heightened exposure.
+Fortunately, there are a few tools on the market to get off to a good start, and you can find them all right here.

 Why Use Google Display Ads?

-While the former refers to text ads found among search results, display ads appear on several sites in banners, text, and image ads.
+While the former refers to text ads found among search results, display ads appear in banners, text, and image ads on several sites.
 So, unlike search ads, display advertising is not directly related to search terms put in by users.

-Others argue that the visual impact of display campaigns may nonetheless improve brand awareness and leave an impression on potential clients.
+Others argue that display campaigns’ visual impact may improve brand awareness and leave an impression on potential clients.
 And while they are not necessarily what users are actively looking for, effective display ads may help you reach out to an untapped client base.

-There are a few things to remember to make sure that you create ads that people want to click.
-But before we get into the nitty-gritty, let’s see the two types of display ads that you can make.
+There are a few things to remember to ensure you create ads that people want to click.
+But before we get into the nitty-gritty, let’s see the two types of display ads you can make.

 Types Of Google Display Ads